soschlegel/abap_hska/README.md

    * Exchange and Discussion: 14:00 to 14:15
    * Hands-On Completion: 14:15 to 15:00

+## Day 3

 # Known Errors
-* No SMS during Registration
+1. No SMS during Trial-Account Registration
+   * Try with Page Reload
+   * Add the leading 0